chee/eleventy-plugin-solid/readme.md

 - as the components are all rendered up front (so we can get the data export early), it's not possible to selectively decide if a specific template should be hydrated

-## bugs

-- during eleventy watch the data is outdated by 1 build. please fix this!
+- in order to account for a future where i can make these two things possible, the `data` build is not cached.

 ## thanks